Harvb2000/reminderapp/readme.md

 ---

 **CSS or Casscading Style Sheets:** Used to style the HTML.
-Linked in the front.HTML file, this is the file it is styling.
+Linked in the front.HTML file, main stylesheet for project.

 ---